2021 Chicago White Sox season

-The 2021 Chicago White Sox season was the club's 122nd season in Chicago and 121st in the American League, and their first under new manager Tony La Russa since 1986.
+The 2021 Chicago White Sox season was the club's 122nd season in Chicago and 121st season in the American League, and their 1st season under manager Tony La Russa since 1986.
 The White Sox played their home games at Guaranteed Rate Field.
-On September 23, after a win against the Cleveland Indians, the White Sox clinched the American League Central division for the first time since the 2008 season and became the first Major League team of the 2021 season to clinch their division.
-They finished the regular season with 93 wins, the third most in the American League and their most wins as a franchise since the 2005 season.
+On September 23, after a win against the Cleveland Indians, the White Sox clinched the American League Central for the first time since the 2008 season and became the first Major League team of the 2021 season to clinch their division.
+They finished the regular season with a 93–69 record, good enough for third in the American League and their most wins as a franchise since the 2005 season.
 By winning the American League Central, it secured the team their first back-to-back postseason appearance in franchise history after having clinched a wild card berth in the previous season.
 They lost to the Houston Astros in the 2021 American League Division Series.
+As of the 2025 MLB Season, this was the last season the White Sox qualified for the MLB postseason.

 Offseason

 Manager

-On October 12, 2020, the White Sox fired manager Rick Renteria after Renteria managed them for 4 season leading them to a playoff appearance in 2020.
-On October 29, 2020, the White Sox announced that they would hire Tony La Russa, who managed the team from 1979–1986.
+On October 12, 2020, the White Sox fired manager Rick Renteria.
+He had managed the team for 4 seasons, leading them to a playoff appearance in 2020.
+On October 29, 2020, the White Sox announced that they would hire Tony La Russa, who managed the team from 1979 to 1986.
 La Russa, age 76, became the oldest person to manage an MLB team.
 La Russa had not managed a team since the 2011 St. Louis Cardinals who won the World Series that year.